 If you move from five minutes to ten and this step is just too much, then move back to five minutes for a while longer and then build up the increments a minute at a time.
 You have maybe just moved onto the next step too quickly.

 Don’t forget, don’t scold your dog if they do start exhibiting stress behaviors.
 This will only confuse them and possibly heighten their anxiety further.
-The goal is to have them calm and relaxed and having only positive associations with you leaving.
+The goal is to have them calm and relaxed and having only positive associations when you leave the house.

 Most importantly, take it slow and be patient.
 Don’t try to rush things and don’t try to do too many sessions at once.
-It is all about building things up gradually and setting your dog up for success.
+It is all about building things up gradually and setting your dog up for success to help overcome separation anxiety.

 It is all about patience, baby steps and calmness when working on separation anxiety